abunaim1/abunaim1/README.md

 ### 🙋‍♂️ About Me

-I'm a dedicated backend developer specializing in Django, with skills in HTML, CSS, JavaScript, and frontend libraries like Tailwind and Bootstrap.
+I'm a dedicated backend developer specializing in Django, with expertise in HTML, CSS, JavaScript, and frontend libraries like Tailwind and Bootstrap.
 Currently, I'm expanding my knowledge by learning React.
 I have a strong passion for coding and constantly strive to improve my skills.
 In my free time, I enjoy exploring new technologies and working on personal projects.
-Most of the time I work with Django but some technologies I enjoy working with include JavaScript, as well as ReactJS.
-I enjoy solving real-life problems with my knowledge.
-In my working life, I always fixed an end goal in my mind.
+While I primarily work with Django, I also enjoy working with JavaScript and ReactJS.
+I love solving real-life problems with my knowledge and always keep an end goal in mind in my professional endeavors.

 ### 🎓 Education:
   - degree: Bachelor in Computer Science and Engineering